Missing and murdered Indigenous women in Utah: Residential Schools

-Utah also had multiple Residential Schools, which have been known to be burial grounds for Native American bodies, where Native American children were sent in order to integrate them into the LDS Church.
-These schools included one near Brigham City and one in Panguitch.
+Utah also had at least six American Indian boarding schools, where Native American children were sent in order to integrate them into Anglo-European culture.
+Additionally, there was the LDS-operated Indian Student Placement Program which was active until 2000.
+These schools included one near Brigham City and one in Panguitch, and some students who attended these Utah schools reported experience abuse and maltreatment.

 Complications in compiling data

 There are many difficulties that make gathering data on the subject challenging.
 Native Americans are often mislabeled in race-specific statistics in censuses, surveys, and other types of data collection.

 This creates a vast margin of error for research published on this issue, as Indigenous people are sometimes mislabeled as white, Latinx, or general classifiers such as "other".

 There are also difficulties that arise from cultural factors.
-There is a statistically significant lack of participation from Indigenous populations when studies are conducted by the federal government, which could be attributed to a sociocultural mistrust (see Native American reservation politics for more information).
+There is a statistically significant lack of participation from Indigenous populations when studies are conducted by the federal government, which could be partly attributed to widespread mistrust of government among Native Americans (see Native American reservation politics for more information).

 Urban centers

 Many research difficulties vary from Native American reservations to the experience of indigenous women in urban centers.
-In urban centers, if Indigenous women are not affiliated with federally recognized tribes, then there is no data collected from Indian Health Services.
+In urban centers, there is no data collected from Indian Health Services for women who are not formally affiliated with a federally-recognized tribe.
 There is also a severe problem of underreported cases in western cities, as well as a lack of publicity.
 This lack of publicity is currently being tackled by activist efforts in Utah.
 There is often a lack of transparency between police departments and researchers.
-Utah police departments are known for such obscurity, this is usually a result of a lack of coherent record being kept of MMIW cases.
+Utah police departments are often known for such obscurity, this is usually a result of a lack of coherent record being kept of MMIW cases.
 Several meetings have been held by government officials to discuss how to combat the lack of accurate reporting on Native American issues.